mactronmedia/FUCKeditor/README.md

 ## Features

-Performs scans using two methods:
+**Performs scans using two methods:**
-Quick Scan: Utilizes a predefined list of common prefixes to explore potentially vulnerable locations.
+**- Quick Scan:** Utilizes a predefined list of common prefixes to explore potentially vulnerable locations.
-Full Scan (Optional): Employs a more extensive list of prefixes for a more thorough check, but may take longer.
+**- Full Scan (Optional):** Employs a more extensive list of prefixes for a more thorough check, but may take longer.

-Outputs results:
+**Outputs results:**
-Successes: URLs with titles indicating a vulnerable FCKeditor installation are written to a success.txt file.
+**- Successes:** URLs with titles indicating a vulnerable FCKeditor installation are written to a success.txt file.
-Informative messages: Provides feedback on the scan progress and encountered issues.
+**- Informative messages:** Provides feedback on the scan progress and encountered issues.

-Error handling:
+**Error handling:**
-Catches connection timeouts and gracefully skips those URLs.
+- Catches connection timeouts and gracefully skips those URLs.
-Handles general request exceptions and logs them for debugging.
+- Handles general request exceptions and logs them for debugging.

 ## Prerequisites && Installation